 2. Focus on the Process Rather Than Results

 One of the best strategies you can deploy to achieve your goals is to focus on the processes involved in achieving your goals rather than the end results.
 When you focus your energy on the process, you have greater chances of hitting your goals.

 For example, if you have a goal to land a new job, your first focus should be on finding opportunities that match your previous work experience.

 Once you’ve found a position, your next focus is preparing and submitting an attractive resume and cover letter in order to get called for an interview.
 If you get called for an interview, your next focus would be giving the interview process all it takes.
-This will involve researching the company and preparing to give an appropriate response to your interviewers and portraying yourself as the candidate for the job.
+This will involve researching the company, preparing to give appropriate responses to your interviewers, and portraying yourself as the best candidate for the job.

 Your goal of getting a new job will likely come to fruition if you have focused on giving your best at each of the stages mentioned rather than just being preoccupied about getting the job.